-In December 2017 the Victorian Government announced a new model of kinship care to be introduced across Victoria from March 2018.
+In March 2018 a new model of kinship care was introduced across Victoria.

-The new model intends to provide better support for kinship placements.
+The model provides better support for kinship placements.

 The primary aims of the model are to: